Temporary Works Coordinator

 The content covered by the CITB Temporary Works Coordinator course includes:

-- Various types of Temporary Works
+- Various groups and types of Temporary Works.

-- Case studies, procedures and policies of Temporary Works
+- Case studies, procedures and policies of Temporary Works.

-- Construction Design and Management (CDM) Regulations
+- Construction Design and Management (CDM) Regulations.

-- Design and Register for Temporary Works
+- Register for Temporary Works, design requirements and checks.

-- Standard solutions and design checks
+- Standard solutions and guidance design documents.

-- Temporary Works Coordinator’s role and responsibilities
+- Temporary works Co-ordinator – job role and responsibilities.

-What is Required to Pass the CITB Temporary Works Coordinator Course
+What is Required to Pass the CITB Temporary Works Coordinator Course?

 To successfully complete Temporary Works Coordinator course will need to get 72% or above in the final exam.
 As such, the delegates are prompted to be interactive and involved throughout the training.